kubeovn/kube-ovn/docs/snat-and-eip.md

   external-gw-nodes: "kube-ovn-worker"  # NodeName in kubernetes which will act the overlay to underlay gateway functions
   external-gw-nic: "eth1"               # The nic that will be bridged into ovs and act as overlay to underlay gateway
   external-gw-addr: "172.56.0.1/16"     # The ip and mask of the underlay physical gateway
-  nic-ip: "172.56.0.254/16"             # The ip and mask of the underlay physical network for logical route externel gw port
+  nic-ip: "172.56.0.100/16"             # The ip and mask of the underlay physical network for logical route external gw port
   nic-mac: "16:52:f3:13:6a:25"          # The mac of nic-ip
 ```